San Carlos, Sonora

 San Carlos is a beachfront subdivision within the port city of Guaymas, but is considered its own town in the northern state of Sonora in Mexico.
 It is known for the clarity and warmth of the ocean water in its shallow bays.
 It lies on the Sea of Cortez.
-Given the size of the city, with nearly 7,000 inhabitants, there is a large number of RV parks, resorts and stores available.
+Given the size of the city, with nearly 7,000 inhabitants, there is a large number of RV Parks, resorts and stores available.
 There is also an active diving community.
 Many Americans and Canadians live in San Carlos during the winter months.
 The summer months are very hot and humid.
-Fishing, scuba dive, and beach activities can be pursued here.
+Fishing, Scuba diving, and beach activities can be pursued here.
 Another widespread sport in San Carlos is sailing but you can also decide to skydive over the Sea of Cortez.

 San Carlos is about a six-hour drive from the United States along the Mexican interstate Highway 15.

+In 2023, San Carlos was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 History and legal background

 The community of San Carlos was founded on land that previously was a large cattle ranch known as the Baviso de Navarro.
 This was later subdivided in four great estates known as Rancho Los Algodones, Rancho San Carlos, Rancho El Baviso and Rancho El Represo.
 In the mid-1950s, Mr. Rafael T. Caballero acquired the ranches Los Algodones, San Carlos and El Baviso, contracting the services of City planners who designed the first stages of a gradual and carefully planned tourist development that in time would become one of the first and most important tourist and recreational communities in the State.

 When the private investors began the initial works for this development, in support of this vision, the State Congress of Sonora during the governorship of Luis Encinas Johnson issued a declaration establishing the official incorporation of the Township of San Carlos, Nuevo Guaymas, Municipality of Guaymas, Sonora, Mexico, through a Decree published on 28 September 1963, with an endowment of 27.746 square kilometres of privately owned lands located in the Southern portion of the estate Ranch El Baviso.

 To complement the Township Land Endowment, the State Congress, during the office of Governor Faustino Felix Serna, increased the Legal Land Fund by adding the estates known as Ranch San Carlos and Ranch Los Algodones, both with a surface of 22.04 km2, as published in the Official State Bulletin no. 23, on 21 March 1973.
 A total of 49.79 km2 of privately owned lands constitute the territorial reserves of this development.